mjnshosting/dig-ptr-range/README.md

 # dig-ptr-range
-Dig a range of PTR records  instead of one
+Dig a range of PTR records instead of one at a time.
 Give the three parameters of base of IP which is the first 3 octets and the start and end in the last octet.

 Example: ./dig-ptr-range.sh 4.2.2 1 256